darthmall/darthmall.net/src/weblog/new-sos-website.md

 The build process is handled automatically by GitLab's CI/CD pipelines any time a change is merged into the production branch.
-Our build times have dropped from approximately 60 minutes (about 30 minutes to build, and then the syncs were staggered to ensure that the build had finished) to about 13 minutes.
+Our build times have dropped from approximately 60 minutes to about 13 minutes.
 It's still too long for my taste, but it is an improvement.
 It's also safer to trigger builds manually becaue there's no risk that the cron job will kick off a second build while your first is running and peg the CPU of the dev server.

 ***